LaisColetta/Machine-Learning/README.md

 This repository contains the final project for the Machine Learning Module for the Higher Diploma in Data Science (Data Analytics) at ATU college.
 This project was split into Project_part1 and Project_part2.

-> **Note:** Due to disk capacity limitations, the analysis performed in this notebook was restricted, as the execution time of the code was significantly long.

 ---

 ### **Research & Bibliography**